 Before committing to a lender, you should make sure to evaluate all the available options you have.
-Down below we list the places that you should look when trying to get a small business loan, note that not every loan may be the perfect choice for you, and like we always say, do not commit to a lender to early, browse all the options because you might be losing a great opportunity.
+Below, we go in-depth into places that you should look at when trying to get a small business loan.
+Note that not every loan may be the perfect choice for you, and like we always say, do not commit to a lender to early, browse all the options because you might be losing a great opportunity.

-Traditional entities such as banks are still one of the best options for borrowing the largest amounts of money with a not so high-interest rate.
-Usually, they also offer longer repayment terms if needed.
+Traditional entities such as banks are still one of the best options when considering small business loan lenders.
+When looking to borrow the largest amounts of money with a not so high-interest rate.
+Usually, banks also offer longer repayment terms if needed.

-One of the downsides of traditional banks loans is that these loans require a lot of collateral and can be hard to secure.
-Application and approval also can be intimidating, you will have to complete a giant amount of paperwork, put down up to 30% down, and possibly wait for months until to see any money, even if you did everything by the books.
+A downside of traditional bank loans is that these loans require a lot of collateral and can be hard to secure.
+The application and approval can also be intimidating.
+You will have to complete a giant amount of paperwork, put down up to 30% down, and possibly wait for months until to see any money, even if you did everything by the books.

-Small business owners who are having a hard time getting a loan through traditional channels have a growing number of options online.
-In some cases, online lenders directly lend money themselves, while others use a P2P model (peer-to-peer) allowing individual investors to fund your request.
+Small business owners who are having a hard time getting a loan through traditional channels have a growing number of options with online small business lenders.
+In some cases, online lenders directly lend money themselves, while others use a P2P model (peer-to-peer), allowing individual investors to fund your request.

-In both cases, the biggest advantage of going online for a loan is speed, most lenders are able to get you your money in a week or even less and usually, applications are much less time-consuming as well.
-Needless to say, that the biggest disadvantage that small business owners that acquire a loan from an online lender, is that the interest rate will be higher.
+In both cases, the most significant advantage of going online for a loan is speed.
+Most lenders can get you your money in a week or even less and usually, applications are much less time-consuming as well.
+Needless to say, the biggest disadvantage for small business owners that acquire a loan from an online lender, is that the interest rate will be higher.
 Small businesses usually secure bank loans with single-digit APRs (Annual Percentage Rate).
 While that’s possible online, double digits are more the norm.

 You will also have to personally guarantee the loan, meaning you will own assets and credit, not just those of your business.
 It could be at risk if you default your payment.

-Many credit unions are issuing small business loans, and the pace they are approving their requests it’s twice the rate of big banks.
+Many credit unions are issuing small business loans and are approving requests at twice the rate of big banks.
 Since credit unions are nonprofits with less overhead, the interest rates are lower and more competitive.

 One of the requirements is to be a member, though they are often simple, such as living in a specific area.
 It is worth mentioning that although credit unions may be more flexible than traditional big banks, they primarily lend to established businesses.

 Small business loans take a lot more work compared to a personal loan.
 You’ll need to be organized, know your needs, and be tenacious if you’re turned down.
-Here are some tips that will help you get the best small business financing:
+To help your search for funding, here are some tips on how to apply for small business loans:

 Stay organized: you’ll need a wide range of documents, from tax returns to bank statements.
 Make clear what makes your business a better investment option than others.
 This is of great importance if you don’t feel like a strong candidate.
 Remember, for your business to sell, you have to sell your business first.

 When trying to get a loan for a growing business, your credit score is as important (or sometimes more important) as it is when you’re applying for a personal loan.
 Your lender will perceive you as a greater risk if your credit score is low.
-Try to increase your personal credit before applying for loans.
-This is for sure not a quick process, but it will save you time, money and frustration in the long run.
+Try to increase your credit before applying for loans.
+This is not a quick process, but it will save you time, money, and frustration in the long run.

 Lenders have a strong position when it comes to small business loans, but you should still shop around and browse all the different options before you start a lengthy application process.